valeriansaliou/sonic/INNER_WORKINGS.md

 ### How do texts get cleaned up? (via the lexer)

-Any text that gets pushed to Sonic needs to be normalized (eg. lower-cased) and cleaned up (eg. remove stopwords) before it can be added to the index.
-This task is handled by the lexer system, also called [tokenizer](https://en.wikipedia.org/wiki/Lexical_analysis#Tokenization).
+Any text pushed to Sonic is segmented by Charabia, then normalized by the lexer before it is added to the index.
+Charabia detects scripts and languages per token, while an explicit `LANG` hint restricts that detection.
+Structured values such as email addresses, URLs, phone numbers and identifiers remain atomic and bypass fuzzy matching.

-Sonic's tokenizer is built around an iterator pattern (_code: [Iterator->TokenLexer](https://github.com/valeriansaliou/sonic/blob/5320b81afc1598ac1cd2af938df0b2ef6cb96dc4/src/lexer/token.rs#L244)_), and yields lexed words one-by-one.
-Iteration can be stopped before the end of the text is reached, for instance if we did not get enough search results for the first words of the query.
-This ensures no extraneous lexing work is done.
+Sonic's tokenizer is built around an iterator pattern and yields lexed words one-by-one.
+Charabia's detected language is carried with each word and selects the optional stemming algorithm.
+Stopwords are not removed: this keeps all terms searchable and avoids inconsistent ingestion and query behavior on short or multilingual text.

-Given that stopwords depend on the text language, Sonic first needs to detect the language of the text that is being cleaned up.
-This is done using an hybrid method of either counting the number of stopwords that appear in the text for long-enough texts (which is faster) (_code: [TokenLexerBuilder::detect_lang_fast](https://github.com/valeriansaliou/sonic/blob/5320b81afc1598ac1cd2af938df0b2ef6cb96dc4/src/lexer/token.rs#L177)_), or performing an [n-gram](https://en.wikipedia.org/wiki/N-gram) pass on the text for smaller texts (which is **_an order of magnitude_** slower) (_code: [TokenLexerBuilder::detect_lang_slow](https://github.com/valeriansaliou/sonic/blob/5320b81afc1598ac1cd2af938df0b2ef6cb96dc4/src/lexer/token.rs#L126)_).

-As the n-gram method is better at guessing the language for small texts than the stopwords method is, we prefer it, although it is crazy slow in comparison to the stopwords method.
-For long-enough texts, the stopwords method becomes reliable enough, so we can use it.
-In either cases, if the first chosen guessing method result is judged as non-reliable, Sonic fallbacks on the other method (_code: [!detector.is_reliable()](https://github.com/valeriansaliou/sonic/blob/5320b81afc1598ac1cd2af938df0b2ef6cb96dc4/src/lexer/token.rs#L148)_).

 By the way, Sonic builds up its own list of stopwords for all supported languages, [which can be found here](https://github.com/valeriansaliou/sonic/blob/1d4c49ed348abbb8411afe7ecee6014703784d48/core/src/stopwords) (languages are referred to via their ISO 639-3 codes).
 People are welcome to improve those lists of stopwords by [submitting a Pull Request](https://github.com/valeriansaliou/sonic/pulls).